 Four levels at which an individual, company or academic institution can participate in Khronos Group activity:

-- Academic Members - have full API working group participation but no voting rights.
+- Academic Members - Available to accredited Academic Institutions.
+Have full working group participation but without working group voting rights.

 - Member List - View a current, text list of Khronos members